-Are you sure you know when the revenue guidance in ASC 606 is effective?
+Are you sure you know when the new revenue guidance is effective?

-- Public entities (as defined): In annual reporting periods beginning after December 15, 2017 and the interim periods within those years
+- Public entities: In annual reporting periods beginning after December 15, 2017, and the interim periods within those years

 It is important to carefully consider whether an entity is considered a public entity given that ASC 606 is first effective for public entities, and it is important to do so now given that the effective date for these entities is fast approaching.
 Of the categories of entities that are considered public entities for purposes of ASC 606’s effective date, the category for which many questions arise in practice is PBEs.
 We provide answers to many of these questions in our summary, Q&A on the new public business entity definition.
 As discussed in more detail in our summary, the following types of entities are considered PBEs:

 - An entity that files or furnishes financial statements to the following regulatory agencies in the circumstances noted: